RealKareemAnees/GoFunctionalProgramming/README.md

 fmt.Println(a.Add(1, 2))
 ```

-### next

-everything else in this chapter is very basic programming and doesn't really worth mentioning
+### everything else in this chapter is very basic programming and doesn't really worth mentioning

 ---

 ## [Chapter 3]() _Higher-Order Functions_

-- **it is a function that either takes a function as input or return a function**
+**it is a function that either takes a function as input or return a function**

 ### partial application